Medical Policy: 02.02.11

 Ambulatory Event Monitors

 The use of patient activated or auto-activated external ambulatory event monitors may be considered medically necessary as a diagnostic alternative to Holter monitoring in patients who experience symptoms that are suggestive of cardiac arrhythmias (syncope and presyncope) less frequently than every 48 hours.
-They should be used for diagnosing heart arrhythmias and not monitoring known arrhythmias.
+They should be used for diagnosing heart arrhythmias and not monitoring known arrhythmias, except as noted for atrial fibrillation below.

 The use of patient-activated or auto-activated external ambulatory event monitors may be considered medically necessary in patients with atrial fibrillation:

-Other uses of ambulatory event monitors are considered investigational, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, and ongoing management of arrhythmias.
+Other uses of all ambulatory monitors are considered investigational, including but not limited to, detection of myocardial ischemia by identifying ST segment changes, measurement of heart rate variability in the assessment of a patient at risk for future cardiac events without symptoms of arrhythmia and ongoing management of diagnosis arrhythmias.

 Real-time outpatient cardiac telemetry devices may be considered medically necessary for a narrow subset of patients when ALL of the following are met: